Free Patriotic Movement: Election of Michel Aoun as Lebanese President

 Before his arrival to the LF's headquarters, Aoun met with Maronite Patriarch BecharaRai, who has repeatedly voiced his support for initiatives aimed at breaking the presidential deadlock.
 "We came to inform the patriarch of the agreement," Aoun said from the seat of the Maronite church.
 Earlier in the day, Rai had met with former Prime Minister and head of the Future Movement parliamentary bloc Fouad Siniora.
 Following his meeting with the patriarch, Siniora stressed the need to elect a president who enjoys the support of all Lebanese factions.
 "We have to work hard to elect a person who can unite all Lebanese people from all political affiliations and promote coexistence among them," said Siniora.

 Geagea's endorsement of Aoun is the first time the country's two leading Christian parties have come together on such a pivotal issue after decades of animosity.
-Geagea, the former March 14 presidential candidate, was caught by surprise when his ally Future Movement leader and former Prime Minister Saad Hariri reportedly nominated Marada Movement Chief Suleiman Franjieh for the presidency.
-Geagea has staunchly opposed the deal, which stirred up controversy both within the March 8 and 14 camps.
+Geagea, the former 14 March presidential candidate, was caught by surprise when his ally Future Movement leader and former Prime Minister Saad Hariri reportedly nominated Marada Movement Chief Suleiman Franjieh for the presidency.
+Geagea has staunchly opposed the deal, which stirred up controversy both within the 8 and 14 March camps.
 Aoun, on the other hand, had shown no signs of giving up his presidential ambitions in favor of Franjieh, a longtime ally of Hezbollah and a member of Aoun's reform and Change parliamentary bloc.

 For weeks Hezbollah remained silent over Hariri's proposed settlement, as Franjieh sought to win the support of its allies.
-Hezbollah finally broke its media silence Dec.
-29, 2015, and reaffirmed its support for Aoun's presidential bid.
+Hezbollah finally broke its media silence 29 December 2015, and reaffirmed its support for Aoun's presidential bid.

 In the first official statement since Hariri's initiative emerged, Hezbollah's Politburo Chief Sayyed Ibrahim Amin al-Sayyed announced from the seat of the Maronite patriarchate that his party is committed to supporting the presidential bid of its ally Aoun.
 Aoun and Geagea kicked off talks a year ago.
 The talks culminated in a Declaration of Intent that paved the way for a surprise visit by Geagea to Aoun's residence in Rabieh in June.
 The Declaration of Intent has since brought Aoun and Geagea closer together, putting an end to the bitter rivalry between the Christian leaders who fought a devastating war in 1990.